Navigating NYC Mental Health: A Crisis Toolkit

 white square graphic with white border.
 Large white text reads: “CALL.”
 Next to the words, a speech bubble contains “911.”
 Along the bottom are icons: an ambulance, a flame, a police badge, and a siren, representing emergency services.

-311 is not for emergencies or mental health crises, but it can connect you to city services and resources.
+311 is not for emergencies or mental health crises, but it can connect you to city services and resources 24 hours a day, 7 days a week, 365 days a year Some of these resources include:

 · Street outreach assistance for individuals living on the street or subway.